-SFAD 510 Becoming a Self Before God
+SFAD 010/510 Knowing Self, Knowing God

 1 hour.
 Provides an opportunity for students to develop their own self-awareness in the context of their Christian faith and preparation for ministry.
 Through lecture, reflection, and intentional community, the course equips students to be critically and positively reflective on their giftedness, calling, personal spiritual histories, and the strengths, weaknesses, and spirituality of their personality types.